3D film: The "golden era" (1952–1954)

 Columbia released several 3D westerns produced by Sam Katzman and directed by William Castle.
 Castle would later specialize in various technical in-theater gimmicks for such Columbia and Allied Artists features as 13 Ghosts, House on Haunted Hill, and The Tingler.
 Columbia also produced the only slapstick comedies conceived for 3D.
 The Three Stooges starred in Spooks and Pardon My Backfire; dialect comic Harry Mimmo starred in Down the Hatch.
 Producer Jules White was optimistic about the possibilities of 3D as applied to slapstick (with pies and other projectiles aimed at the audience), but only two of his stereoscopic shorts were shown in 3D.
 Down the Hatch was released as a conventional, "flat" motion picture.
 (Columbia has since printed Down the Hatch in 3D for film festivals.)

 John Ireland, Joanne Dru and Macdonald Carey starred in the Jack Broder color production Hannah Lee, which premiered on June 19, 1953.
 The film was directed by Ireland, who sued Broder for his salary.
 Broder counter-sued, claiming that Ireland went over production costs with the film.

 Another famous entry in the golden era of 3D was the 3 Dimensional Pictures production of Robot Monster.
 The film was allegedly scribed in an hour by screenwriter Wyott Ordung and filmed in a period of two weeks on a shoestring budget.
-Despite these shortcomings and the fact that the crew had no previous experience with the newly built camera rig, luck was on the cinematographer's side, as many find the 3D photography in the film is well shot and aligned.
+Despite these shortcomings and the crew's lack of previous experience with the newly built camera rig, luck was on the cinematographer's side, as many find the 3D photography in the film is well shot and aligned.
 Robot Monster also has a notable score by then up-and-coming composer Elmer Bernstein.
 The film was released June 24, 1953, and went out with the short Stardust in Your Eyes, which starred nightclub comedian, Slick Slavin.

 20th Century Fox produced its only 3D feature, Inferno, in 1953, starring Rhonda Fleming.
 Fleming, who also starred in Those Redheads From Seattle, and Jivaro, shares the spot for being the actress to appear in the most 3D features with Patricia Medina, who starred in Sangaree, Phantom of the Rue Morgue and Drums of Tahiti.
 Darryl F. Zanuck expressed little interest in stereoscopic systems, and at that point was preparing to premiere the new widescreen film system, CinemaScope.